MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-overview.md

 - You install the libraries you need with `pip install <library_name>`, using the library names on the [release list](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
 For further details, see [Install Azure SDK libraries](azure-sdk-install.md).

-- There are distinct "management" and "client" libraries that serve different purposes and are used by different kinds of code.
+- There are distinct "management" and "client" libraries (sometimes referred to as "management plane" and "data plane" libraries).
+Each set serves different purposes and are used by different kinds of code.
 For more details, see the following sections later in this article:
   - [Provision and manage Azure resources with management libraries](#provision-and-manage-azure-resources-with-management-libraries)
   - [Connect to and use Azure resources with client libraries](#connect-to-and-use-azure-resources-with-client-libraries)

 - Documentation for the SDK is found on the [Azure SDK for Python Reference](/python/api/overview/azure/?view=azure-python), which is organized by Azure Service, or the [Python API browser](/python/api/?view=azure-python), which is organized by package name.
 At present, you often need to click to a number of layers to get to the classes and methods you care about.
 Allow us to apologize in advance for this sub-par experience.
 We're working to improve it!

-- To try the libraries for yourself, start with [Example: Use Azure Storage](azure-sdk-example-storage.yml).
+- To try the libraries for yourself, start with [Example: Use Azure Storage](azure-sdk-example-storage.md).

 ### Non-essential but still interesting details